 - You have met the elementary or secondary, as applicable, reading credit requirement established under state board rules.

 - If you hold a teaching certificate from another state and meet all of the requirements for a Michigan teaching certificate but do not meet all three of the requirements listed above, you are eligible to receive a one-year nonrenewable temporary teaching certificate without passing the Professional Readiness Examination and subject-area tests.
-However, the Michigan State Board of Education will not issue a teaching certificate after the expiration of the temporary teaching certificate unless you have passed the appropriate tests.
+However, the State Superintendent will not issue a teaching certificate after the expiration of the temporary teaching certificate unless you have passed the appropriate tests.

 Out-of-state applicants who are eligible for exceptions 1 or 2 must contact the Michigan Department of Education, Office of Professional Preparation Services, at the address listed in "Contact Information."